Irina Ratushinskaya: Life in Russia

 In Russia Irina continued to write, including least scripts for sitcoms, and give occasional poetry readings.

 Ratushinskaya died in Moscow on 5 July 2017 from cancer.
 She was survived by her husband, human rights activist Igor Gerashchenko, and their two sons.
 Memorial events were held for Irina in Moscow and other cities of Russia, including in Chelyabinsk in August 2019.

 Legacy

 Irina's life has had a long-lasting impact on many throughout the world, serving as a source of spiritual inspiration.
 Her books have been translated into English, German, French, Japanese and other languages and published in many countries.

 A Russian edition of Grey is the Colour of Hope was to be launched at the Museum of the Gulag history in Moscow in January 2019.
 Meanwhile, the 7-lesson English course Irina wrote has been enhanced by her son Oleg and turned into a broad range of courses for children, teens, students and adults.
 They have been taught in Russia and China.

+In January 2025, Irina's youngest son, Oleg, adopted Irina`s surname, Ratushinsky.